SigNoz/signoz.io/docs/userguide/collecing_kubernetes_pod_logs.md

   ```

-* **Using filter operator in filelog receiver** : You can also use the filter operator to filter out logs by chnaging the operators here [charts](https://github.com/SigNoz/charts/blob/main/charts/k8s-infra/values.yaml).
+* **Using filter operator in filelog receiver** : You can also use the filter operator to filter out logs by changing the operators here [charts](https://github.com/SigNoz/charts/blob/main/charts/k8s-infra/values.yaml).
   ```yaml {3-6}
   ....
     operators: